leanprover-community/leancrawler/README.md

 # Lean crawler

 This is a python library which gathers statistics and relational information about Lean libraries.
-It is at a very early experimental stage, with low efficiency and high code mess due to weak planning, but already usable for fun.
+It is at a very early experimental stage, but already usable for fun.

 ## Installation